On the number and size of Markov equivalence classes of random directed acyclic graphs: Representations of Markov equivalence classes

 \end{proposition}

 \begin{proof} Let $\tilde{V}$ be the set of sites in $V_1$ that are connected to some site in $V_2$ via an undirected edge, and note that $|\tilde{V}| \leq b$ by our second assumption.
-By Lemma \ref{lem:MECviaColliders}, there are at most $|V_1|!$ many ways to order the sites in $V_1$.
-For each such ordering, we claim that there are at most $(|V_2|(10a)!)^b$ ways to assign the directions of the remaining edges. \\
+By Lemma \ref{lem:MECviaColliders}, there are at most $|V_1|!$ many ways to orientate the edges within $V_1$ in order to obtain an element of the \MECp For each such ordering, it remains to show that there are at most $(|V_2|(10a)!)^b$ valid ways to assign the directions of the remaining edges in $E(\mathcal{C})$ between $V_1$ and $V_2$. \\